speier/gowasm/DRAFT.md

 - using virtual dom, supports rendering on the server
 - hyperscript style api `H` as a core building block for the virtual dom _(templating could based on this in the future)_
-- components start small, with a simple functional approach, each component is a single function returns a `VNode`
+- components start small, with simple functional approach, each component is a single function returns a `VNode`

 	```go
 	func Welcome(name string) *vdom.VNode {